-Question from [name withheld]: After reading your Blog about Facebook and all the scams and hackers you make me want to NOT like anything.
+Question from [name withheld by request]: After reading your Blog about Facebook and all the scams and hackers you make me want to NOT like anything.

 How do I know now what is to be trusted and what is a hack, scam, virus, computer killer, bank account wiper outer…